justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

 I struggled with this for a long time.
 I wanted to separate the specification of a toolbar's actions from its behavior as an generic interface, so I didn't feel that it was appropriate to define the actions in a method of a specific toolbar class.
 Yet I was facing the same difficulty as Leaflet.draw - the necessity to make the `map` variable available to the toolbar action constructors.

 I'm very pleased with the solution I came up with (at long last, after months of re-re-refactoring).
-Leaflet.Toolbar requires developers to define the actions in a toolbar as a simple array of constructors extending L.ToolbarAction:
+Leaflet.toolbar requires developers to define the actions in a toolbar as a simple array of constructors extending L.ToolbarAction:

 ```javascript
 L.DrawToolbar = L.Toolbar.Control.extend({